UEC eliminates dangerous defect in aircraft engines: Compressor surge problem solved

 Surge is a disruptive mode of operation of an aircraft turbojet engine, in which gas-dynamic stability is disrupted.

 Gas turbine engines are used in aviation, energy, shipbuilding, and ground equipment.
-In aviation, they form the basis of jet and turboprop engines for airplanes and helicopters.
+In aviation, they serve as the basis for jet and turboprop engines for airplanes and helicopters.

-A few days ago, UEC also showed the complete production stages of TV7-117ST-01 and VK-650V aircraft engines for the Il-114-300 aircraft and the Ansat helicopter.
+A few days ago, UEC also showed full production stages of TV7-117ST-01 and VK-650V aircraft engines for the Il-114-300 aircraft and the Ansat helicopter.

 Earlier, www1.ru reported that Russian tires for the chassis of MS-21 and SJ-100 airliners have successfully passed certification.